 As the coronavirus pandemic began, several airlines started blocking middles seats to aid customers in social distancing.
-Now, it seems that this popular policy is quickly coming to an end — with one airline planning to fill flights once again starting December 1.
+Now, this popular policy is quickly coming to an end.
+Southwest, Hawaiian, Alaska, and JetBlue have all ended seat blocking policies since December 1, 2020.

-With the number of travelers slowly increasing and the third wave of the pandemic well underway, it's more important than ever to know which airlines are offering policies you're comfortable with.
-To make things easier, we've rounded up all the airlines still blocking seats with up-to-date information on how long it'll last.
+With the number of travelers climbing back toward 1 million passengers per day, it's more important than ever to know which airlines are offering policies you're comfortable with.
+To help keep you informed, we rounded up all the airlines that blocked seats — and we've updated this list as most airlines have phased out these policies.

 Should Airlines Block Middle Seats?